joonb14/joonb14/README.md

 ### Hi there 👋
 I received the M.Sc. degree in 2021 from Yonsei University, Seoul, Korea.
 My research interest include computer vision on mobile devices.
 Such as gaze tracking, and face recognition.
+But now I'm really into server development.

 ## Libuv Game Server